University of Granada: History

 In 1526 a college was founded in Granada by Holy Roman Emperor Charles V for the teaching of logic, philosophy, theology and canon law.
 On 14 July 1531, the establishment of a studium generale with the faculties of theology, arts and canon law was granted by a papal bull by Clement VII, marking the birth hour of the university.
 This explains its motto "Universitas Granatensis 1531" and his official seal, based in its founder coat of arms with representations of the imperial double-headed eagle and Spanish kingdoms.

-The rectorate of the university of Granada is situated in the Royal Hospital of Granada, inaugurated in 1526 as well during the reign of Holy Roman Emperor Charles V and listed nowadays as BIC in the Spanish heritage classification.
+The university has moved its location over the years.
+In the 18th century it moved to the Colegio de San Pablo, which became available after King Charles III suppressed the Jesuits.
+This building now houses the Law Faculty.
+Outside is a small botanical garden which was developed by the Pharmacy Faculty in the 19th century and which is open to the public.
+The rectorate of the university of Granada is now situated in the Royal Hospital of Granada, inaugurated in 1526 during the reign of Holy Roman Emperor Charles V and listed as a BIC in the Spanish heritage classification.
+The university also has the use of other historic buildings such as the former Madrasa of Granada.

 Recent major new facilities include the Granada Health Science Technological Park, housing infrastructures and facilities devoted to its four main uses: teaching (98,000 m^{2}), healthcare (120,000 m^{2}), and research and business development (170,000 m^{2}), with the participation of Spanish CSIC institution.